-New Scientific Paper Shows Seafood Consumption Critical for Brain Development
+Scientific Review Shows Seafood Consumption Critical for Brain Development

 A paper published by a group of 13 leading dietary fats scientists highlights the tremendous health benefits from consuming seafood for infant and adolescent brain development.
 Among the key findings of the systematic review is an average 7.7 IQ point gain in children whose mothers ate seafood during pregnancy compared to mothers who did not eat seafood.

 FAO/WHO: A joint FAO/WHO Expert Consultation on the risks and benefits of fish consumption concluded that the benefits of eating fish outweigh the risks.
 Babies from moms who ate seafood twice a week were observed to have greater IQ by 5.8 points.
 The study shows benefits for improved IQ and heart health.

 Neonatology Today: Pregnant women today are mindful about the importance of prenatal care and prevention, particularly with respect to nutrition.
 The National Coalition for Infant Health, together with Neonatology Today, released seafood advice for mothers and their babies.

 Eat Seafood While Pregnant: All Benefits, No Harm Says Renown Harvard Professor

 American Journal of Clinical Nutrition: Dr. Emily Oken of Harvard Medical School concludes the science on benefits and lack of harm from prenatal fish consumption is settled for now, that seafood consumption by pregnant women is in fact beneficial for baby brain development and shows no harm.

 Japan Environment and Children’s Study found “maternal fish intake during pregnancy was independently associated with reduced risk of delay in problem-solving at age 6 [months] and in fine motor skills and problem-solving at age 1 [year].”
 The study also found, as summarized by Oken, “None of the results suggested harm from higher fish consumption.”